irudnyts/irudnyts.github.io/_posts/2017-04-23-Elegantly-inversion-functions-as-an-nice-example-of-a-function-operator.md

 ---
 layout: post
-title: Elegantly&#58; inversion functions as an nice example of a function operator
+title: Elegantly&#58; function inversion as a nice example of a function operator
 ---

 In the course I assist this spring ([Simulation Methods in Finance and Insurance](https://hec.unil.ch/hec/syllabus/descriptif/2015?dyn_lang=en)), there are plenty of places where one has to inverse a function.